-The following commands are available only from the Log view right-click menu for CSV and binary files.
+The following commands are available only for CSV files.
+Right-click in the Log view and use the CSV Viewer sub-menu.

 - Stop halts processing of the current file. - Clear Data clears all data in all open System Analyzer feature views. - Open File lets you select a CSV or binary file to open and process.